netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

           3) VServer name: k8s-10.244.3.148:443:ssl Server Certificate for SNI Done

-   The HTTPS webserver is UP with the vault signed certificate.
-Cert-manager automatically renews the certificate as specified in the 'RenewBefore" parameter in the Certificate, before expiry of the certificate.
+      The HTTPS webserver is up with the vault signed certificate.
+Cert-manager automatically renews the certificate as specified in the `RenewBefore` parameter in the certificate, before expiry of the certificate.

-    **Note:**
-    The Vault signing of the certificate fails if the expiry of a certificate is beyond the expiry of the root CA or intermediate CA. You should ensure that the CA certificates are renewed in advance before the expiry.
+      **Note:** The Vault signing of the certificate fails if the expiry of a certificate is beyond the expiry of the root CA or intermediate CA. You should ensure that the CA certificates are renewed in advance before the expiry.

 1. Verify that the application is accessible using the HTTPS protocol.

         % curl -sS -D - https://kuard.example.com -k -o /dev/null
         HTTP/1.1 200 OK
         Content-Length: 1472
         Content-Type: text/html
         Date: Tue, 11 May 2021 20:39:23 GMT